mattan42/CPP-Template-Bootcamp/Stages/1/solution/README.md

 For us to use an *integral type constant tempalte parameter*, the value has to be *constant* and known in compile time - so this keyword specifier is necessary in this case.

+> [!NOTE]
-However, keep in mind that the `constexpr` can be useful in plenty of other use-cases we'll see in later stages.
+> However, keep in mind that the `constexpr` can be useful in plenty of other use-cases we'll see in later stages.

 ## Extra Questions